lleger/elixir-school/lessons/basics/pattern-matching.md

 ## Match operator

 Are you ready for a curveball?
 In Elixir, the `=` operator is actually our match operator.
-Through the match operator we can assign and then match values, let's take a look:
+Through the match operator we can assign and then match values.
+Let's take a look:

 ```elixir
 iex> x = 1